quicwg/base-drafts/draft-ietf-quic-transport.md

 receiving and processing a packet.
 Restarting this timer when sending a packet ensures that connections are not closed after new activity is initiated.

-There is no minimum value for max_idle_timeout.
 To avoid excessively small idle timeout periods, endpoints MUST increase the idle timeout period to be at least three times the current Probe Timeout (PTO).

 ### Liveness Testing